 What about oil

-While some people who are plant-based do consume oil, those that consider themselves to be WFPB usually don’t due to a number of reasons.
+While some people who are plant-based do consume oil, those who consider themselves to be WFPB usually don’t due to a number of reasons.

 Oil–even olive oil–is avoided due to being highly processed.
 While it is true that olives are a whole plant food, their extracted oils are not.